 Cycles of tech

-This article discusses the end of the program called “Graffiti.”
+That article discussed the end of the program called “Graffiti.”

 Ah yes, my Newton.
 Long gone, dead to the world.
 I had, in order, a 120, a 2000, and I upgraded that 2000 to a 2100 or whatever it was called.
 Pretty cool technology.
 Slow on the synchronization, but being a bleeding edge geek has never been easy.